totaljs/jComponent/readme.md

     instance.trim;
     // This property affects trimming of string values and works only with [data-component-bind]
     // and default `.instance.setter`.
 Default value: true.

+    instance.singleton;
+    // This property guarantees only one instance of the component.
+Other instances wont' be
+    // initialized and their elements will be removed from the DOM.
+Default value: false.
 });
 ```